 About Pamidronate (Aredia®)

 Cancer cells from some tumors (most commonly breast, prostate and lung cancers) can spread to the bone, which is called bone metastasis.
 Multiple myeloma is a type of cancer affecting plasma cells, which are found in the bone marrow, and thus directly involves bone.
 In both of these situations the cancer cells cause breakdown or wearing away of the normal bone.
 In turn, affected bones become more fragile; they may be painful and can even break due to the damage from the cancer cells.
 Pamidronate is a type of drug called a bisphosphonate, which is used to slow the destruction of bone caused by cancer cells.
+It can also be used in the treatment of increased calcium levels that may occur as a result of a cancer diagnosis.

 How to Take Pamidronate